-- Your birth certificate confirming that you meet the age criterion - A copy of a valid passport (with translation, if necessary), confirming that you meet the citizenship criteria - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
-If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) a translation into English certified by a professional translator, the issuing body of the original transcript or an authorized notary - Evidence that you have been resident in Saudi Arabia for five of the last ten years (e.g. school records) - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
-Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website. - If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - You will need to complete the CV section of the application form.
+- A copy of a valid passport (with translation, if necessary) or a National Identity card (NRIC), confirming that you meet the age and citizenship criteria - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date) - Evidence that you have been resident in Singapore for five of the last ten years e.g. school records - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
+Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website. - If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - Copies of your Secondary/High School Certificates, such as O-Level certificates, A-Level certificates and/or Diplomas - If you have completed National Service, copies of any certificates received as part of your service. - You will need to complete the CV section of the application form.
 This will allow you to add the details of any experience, awards, skills and activities that would usually be included in a curriculum vitae (CV).
 The form will provide you with further guidance about what to include and while you should include as much information as possible (within the limits of the form) we understand that not all applicants will have experience across all of these areas.
-The CV section covers the following areas and you may add up to 5 entries for each: - Professional/research experience - Volunteering, community involvement and leadership experience - o Publications and presentations - Awards, prizes and scholarships - o Skills, hobbies and extra-curricular activities
+The CV section covers the following areas and you may add up to 5 entries for each: - Professional/research experience - o Volunteering, community involvement and leadership experience - o Publications and presentations - o Awards, prizes and scholarships - o Skills, hobbies and extra-curricular activities